-The study of the host parasitic relationship in cestodes is complex one involving inter actions between at least two and some times more genital systema namely those of the parasites it's intermediate and it's definitive host.
+The host parasitic relationship in cestodes is complex one involving inter actions between at least two and some times more genital systema namely those of the parasites it's intermediate and it's definitive host.
 Thus a cestode if it has to survive must be suitably adapted to the morphology physiology biochemistry immunology and ecology of its hosts.

 During the life cycle of cestode, it is accomplished twice in different host.
 In Capra hircus (L.) and Ovis bharal (L.); the mechanism of parasites establishment varies from species to species and also depends on the stage of parasite, host tissue and environmental conditions.
-The degree of the response by each host to this tissue contact is related to the nature of the tissue site invasion and also to the intimacy of the host or parasite contact it is also related to the stage of development of the invading organisms whether it is an adult or larva eg. The host parasitic contact established in the life cycle of Taenia saginata.
+The degree of the response by each host to this tissue contact is related to the nature of the tissue site invasion and also to the intimacy of the host or parasite contact it is also related to the stage of development of the invading organisms whether it is an adult or larva eg. the host parasitic contact established in the life cycle of Taenia saginata.

 The host parasite relationship has studied by various authors.
 The development and experimental pathology of Echinococuss multilocularis and alveolar hydatid [1,2] and helminthic disease in ruminants [3].
-Mukherjee et. al [4] reported massive infection of a sheep with amphistomes and the histopathology of parasitized rumen.
-Nobel [5] studied histopathology of Paramphistomiasis.
-Sharma et. al [9] studied on the pathogenecity due to immature Paramphistomes among sheep and goats.
-Singh [10] observed histopathology of the duodenum and rumen during experimental infection with Paramphistomum cervi.
-Srivastava [11] reported the study on life history and pathogenecity of Cotylophoron cotylophorum [12] of Indian ruminants and a biological control to
+Mukherjee et. al [4] reported massive infection of a sheep with amphistomes and the histopathology of Paramphistomiasis.
+Sharma et. al [8] studied histopathology of Paramphistomiasis.
+Sharma et. al [8] studied on the pathogenecity due to immature Paramphistomes among sheep and goats.
+Singh [9] observed histopathology of the duodenum and rumen during experimental infection with Paramphistomum cervi.
+Srivastava [10] reported the study on life history and pathogenecity of Cotylophoron cotylophorum